mrb113/mrb113.github.io/_posts/2015-7-19-But-Can-We-Do-Better.md

 ---
 layout: post
-title: "...But can we do better?"
+title: ...But can we do better?
 Code optimization: Why you should do it and how to start
 ---

 When I first learned to program in high school and college, the emphasis was on correctness and not on performance.
 When I taught students programming in college as a teaching assistant, I would often point out a suboptimal code path to the student.
 I can't tell you how many times I heard the following phrase: "Well, processors are fast enough these days that it doesn't really matter.
 Even still, the compiler will optimize it away".